mention-me/tray-cdk-deployment/README.md

 # Tray CDK Deployment

-A GitHub Action which can deploy Tray.ai CDK connectors to your Tray.io account.
+A GitHub Action which can deploy Tray (formerly Tray.io, now Tray.ai) CDK connectors to a Tray organisation.

 ## Inputs